FOX CHAPEL AREA BRANCH OF AAUW

 - Biennial STEM-CAN (Science Technology, Engineering and Mathematics Careers Achievement Night) to honor and encourage Young women from Fox Chapel Area High School who show promise in the STEM fields of study and potential for careers in them.

 - Annual Friend of Equity Award recognizes a person or group who show by action and philosophy the equity for girls and women

 Interest Groups are open to all branch members.
 Guests are welcome to attend up to two sessions.
-Meeting topics, times, and locations are provided in the monthly newsletters.
-Currently Book Group and Women in Stitches are meeting via Zoom.
-Golf Club meets when weather is appropriate.
+Meeting topics, times, and locations are provided in the monthly newsletters and announced at Branch meetings

 Arts & Entertainment – Members organize outings to include cultural events such as ballet and theatre productions, tours and visits to area sites of interest.
 Excursions often include an option for lunch.

 Book Group – Members meet at 9:30 AM on the 4th Tuesday of each month to review and discuss a book selected in advance.

 Bridge – Members meet on the 1st Friday of each month at 9:30 am.
 Beginners welcome.

 Golf Club – Meets every other Wednesday, spring through fall, weather permitting at a variety of public courses.
 All levels welcome.